KawaiiLolly/frontend-dump-newsapp/README.md

-# 📰 NewsMonkey - Your Daily Dose of News
+# 📰 DailyDigest - Your Daily Dose of News

-**NewsMonkey** is a simple, beginner-friendly React project that provides the latest news updates from various categories such as Politics, Sports, Weather, Technology, and more.
+**DailyDigest** is a simple, beginner-friendly React project that provides the latest news updates from various categories such as Politics, Sports, Weather, Technology, and more.
 This project is designed to help beginners practice core frontend skills like React components, props, state management, and routing.

 ---